Dr Chris Mitchell BSc, MA, PhD

 I am involved in marking papers for the Cultural Astronomy and Astrology MA, and teaching sessions via distance learning in the History module of the Cultural Astronomy and Astrology MA.
-In addition, I give presentations at the Summer School run in Bath every year, and at the Trinity St. David’s London campus for occasional one-day conferences.
+In addition, I give presentations at the Summer School held every year, and at the Trinity St. David’s London campus for occasional one-day conferences.

-I am a PhD student at the University of Leicester in my final (writing-up) year of research.
-This research is on the introduction of astrology into England in the twelfth century via Latin translations of Arabic and Hebrew astrological texts from the Islamic world.
+I have a PhD from the University of Leicester, on the introduction of astrology into England in the twelfth century via Latin translations of Arabic and Hebrew astrological texts from the Islamic world.
 I also teach the concepts of medieval astrology to final year undergraduate history students at the University of Leicester, and give regular talks at both astrology-related and academic conferences, for example at the International Congress on Medieval Studies at Western Michigan University, Kalamazoo.

 My academic research revolves around the twelfth-century translation movement of astrological and computistical texts from the Islamic world, which were written primarily in Arabic, into Latin and investigating the impact this new knowledge had in disseminating the study of astrology in Christian Europe.
 I also have an interest in the role that Jewish scholars played from the eleventh century to the fourteenth century in the field of astrology and its spread into Christian Europe, given their unique role in living in both Islamic and Christian lands.

-I have a strong background in the techniques of medieval astrology, and have been working with original manuscripts since 2011, which has necessitated studying palaeography and Latin formally.
-I help run the Latin Reading Group at the University of Leicester, an informal group for postgraduate students to study and share texts on which they are working.
-I have also attended various conferences on the digitisation of manuscripts using tools to make documents more easily analysable by computer software, a particular interest of mine.
+I have a strong background in the techniques of medieval astrology, and work with medieval manuscripts, which has necessitated studying palaeography and Latin formally.
+I have attended various conferences on the digitisation of manuscripts using tools to make documents easier to analyse by computer software, a particular interest of mine.

-In addition to my part-time studies, I am a director of a software consultancy producing software for NHS hospitals, and also run a small consultancy providing astrological services of a technical nature.
+In addition to my teaching at Trinity Saint David, I am a director of a software consultancy producing software for NHS hospitals, and also run a small consultancy providing astrological services of a technical nature.
 Projects have included producing astrological and astronomical tables for a magazine publisher, producing an ephemeris for a Japanese publishing company, and producing supporting tables of lunar phases for a popular freeware app.

 I was awarded a travel grant to present a paper at the International Congress on Medieval Studies at Western Michigan University, Kalamazoo, entitled “The Rabbi, the Pope and the Black Death: Levi ben Gerson’s Prognostication for the Conjunction of 1345” in 2015.